Block42World/block42-wallet-unity/README.md

 Inspector will show:
 ![Wallet Settings Inspector](Documents/Intro/02_wallet_settings_inspector.png)

 Ropsten is set as default and used throughout all demos, you can use another testnet, or custom network by providing the URL in settings.
-Note the smart contracts used in demos were deployed in Ropsten.
-For trying the demos in other networks or using your own smart contracts, set the ABI and address of [ContractController](Assets/Block42/Wallet/Scripts/Contracts/ContractController.cs).
-See Demo [02-MyWalletBalance](Assets/Block42/Wallet/Demos/02-MyWalletBalance) for how to change them.
+Note that the smart contracts used in demos were deployed in Ropsten.
+For trying the demos in other networks or using your own smart contracts, deploy the contracts accordingly and set the ABI and the address in [ContractController](Assets/Block42/Wallet/Scripts/Contracts/ContractController.cs).
+See Demo [02-MyWalletBalance](Assets/Block42/Wallet/Demos/02-MyWalletBalance) on how to change them.

 ## Core Scripts
 - [`WalletManager`](Assets/Block42/Wallet/Scripts/WalletManager.cs): A master manager on managing wallets, such as create, save and load.
 This is a static class so all variables and methods can be easily access everywhere.
 Transactions are asynchronous and `Couroutine` is required to process transaction.
 For easier access, a [`CouroutineManager`](Assets/Block42/Common/Utils/CoroutineManager.cs) is automatically created for handling all coroutines of static classes.